kpeu3i/symdock/README.md

 ## Requirements

-To use the SymDock, you must install [Docker](https://docs.docker.com/engine/installation/) and [Docker-Compose](https://docs.docker.com/compose/install/) or [Docker Toolbox](https://www.docker.com/docker-toolbox) on your computer.
+To use the SymDock, you must install [Docker](https://docs.docker.com/engine/installation/) and [Docker Compose](https://docs.docker.com/compose/install/) or [Docker Toolbox](https://www.docker.com/docker-toolbox) on your computer.

 ## Installation